StudyFrenchSpanish

 The total number of users has soared from 300 million to 500 million since the coronavirus spread in early 2020.

-This robust growth is mainly contributed by school-going children who have easy access to smartphones and laptops.
-Parents mostly work from home, and thus, they don’t mind their children studying something new.
+This robust growth is mainly contributed by school-going children with easy access to smartphones and laptops.
+Parents primarily work from home, and thus, they don’t mind their children studying something new.

-But for the adults who want to learn effectively, this doesn’t serve the purpose.
+But this doesn’t serve the purpose for adults who want to learn effectively.

-Neither it explains the fundamental grammatical (they do some parts on the desktop, though), nor will it help you enhance your listening and speaking.
+Neither does it explain the fundamental grammar (they do some parts on the desktop, though), nor will it help you enhance your listening and speaking.

 A lack of intermediate lessons and face-to-face interaction like recorded videos is a big disappointment.